12 Realities About Homesteading You Need to Consider Before You Start (It's Not All Fun & Glory)

 The thing is, homesteading carries with it a sense of romanticism, or a sense of being close to nature.
 There's also the belief in being self-sufficient and being able to raise your own food in healthy ways.
 Indeed those things are true.
 But there are some not-so-great realities about living the homestead life that non-homesteaders should consider before they begin---especially if they are homestead dreaming.

 FTC Disclosure: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase I may receive a small commission at no extra cost to you.
-Thank you.
-Heidi (Full Disclosure Here)
+If you click through and make any kind of purchase I may earn a small commission at no extra cost to you.
+(Full Disclosure Here)

 12 Realities of Homestead Life You May Not Realize